Reminder: Config vs Entities

 Scenario 1 can also be represented as the entity graph below:

 Thanks to this graph representation, Taipy automatically understand the execution precedence constraints.
-When a scenario/pipeline is submitted for execution, the tasks are smartly scheduled and executed in the correct sequence.
+When a scenario/sequence is submitted for execution, the tasks are smartly orchestrated and executed in the correct sequence.

-Taipy also optimizes the execution of pipelines and scenarios by not recomputing tasks that do not need to be re-executed.
+Taipy also optimizes the execution of sequences and scenarios by not recomputing tasks that do not need to be re-executed.
 This is the concept of caching.

 Let’s assume that scenario 1 has already been executed.
 If the end-user decides to re-execute the same scenario, then only three situations can occur: